MakeMagazinDE/GRBLize/README.md

 http://andy.jgknet.de/oss/kylix/wiki/index.php/Delphi_2005_Personal_Edition_xmlrtl.dcp_fake

 Do not hesitate to port the project to [Lazarus](http://www.lazarus.freepascal.org), a free Delphi clone available for Linux and Windows.

+Please note: some parts may rely on comma as a decimal separator in tables, please check first.

 (c) by Carsten Meyer, Redaktion c't Hacks/Make Deutschland, cm@ct.de, 12/2014.